22 Jul Survival analysis

 If the confidence interval of this hazards ratio does not include 1, it is said to be statistically significant and the p-value is lower than 0.05.

-For a qualitative variable
+For a numerical variable

 The risk associated with the corresponding class is multiplied by the value of the Hazards Ratio in comparison with the reference class.